 It is estimated that employees spend 42% of their time engaging in or attempting to resolve conflict and 20% of Managers’ time is consumed with conflict-related issues.

 Masters and Albright (2002), in The Complete Guide to Conflict Resolution in the Workplace, point out that people thrive on conflict in most areas of their lives–football games, political debates, legal disputes–yet steer clear from workplace conflicts.
 But conflict is actually a healthy way to challenge the existing order and essential to change in a workplace.

 Dana (2001), in Conflict Resolution: Mediation Tools for Everyday Work Life, argues that workplaces are changing.
-As interpersonal rules of conduct become looser and time deadlines become tighter, conflict resolution is gaining importance as a strategic management issue.
+As interpersonal rules become looser and deadlines become tighter, conflict resolution is gaining importance as a strategic management issue.